createAgentUIStreamResponse

 • Do not use in the browser; call this from backend/API/server code only.

-• You can provide additional UI message streaming options (see UIMessageStreamOptions) to customize the response.
+• You can provide additional UI message streaming options (see UIMessageStreamOptions) to customize the response, including experimental stream transforms.

 • The returned Response leverages Readable Streams.
 Make sure your client or framework can consume streamed HTTP responses.